Gavin-Persad/predictions/plan.md

 14. Add in cup competitions, rules and format

 - george cup
-- navigating rounds doesn't change the round view, still showing previous round fixtures.
+- navigating rounds doesn't change the round view, still showing previous round fixtures. ** now working but not showing blank fixtures.
 - edit rounds not working, could this be because the round has been completed.
-Need to test this by creating a new game week.
+Need to test this by creating a new game week.** now games confirmation is not working.
+Nothing being created on supabase.
 - game weeks can still be changed after confirmed, this needs to be locked in.

 - create view cup